-ngcp-approx-cache --update --skip-all-repos --extra-ngcp-release mr10.1.1
+ngcp-approx-cache-helper --update --skip-all-repos --extra-ngcp-release mr9.5.1 --extra-debian-release bullseye

 11.6.
 Upgrading Sipwise C5 CARRIER

 Log in to all nodes and execute the checks from Pre-upgrade checks again.
 This will ensure that nothing was broken since the preparation steps were finished.
 Also, execute ngcpcfg show and ngcpcfg status to check the latest configuration changes.